jbis9051/HiAPL/README.md

 ## How are we making the world a better place?

 We are currently in the midst of a pandemic.
 No, not COVID-19.
 A global programming language shortage.
-[Espcially](https://www.typescriptlang.org/) [ones](https://coffeescript.org/) [that](https://www.purescript.org/) [compile](https://clojurescript.org/)  [to](https://www.scala-js.org/) [JavaScript](http://vanilla-js.com/).
-HiAPL aims to solve that problem by creating a single langage that can be used for all purposes.
-Client side web, server side, and native applicaitons.
+[Especially](https://www.typescriptlang.org/) [ones](https://coffeescript.org/) [that](https://www.purescript.org/) [compile](https://clojurescript.org/)  [to](https://www.scala-js.org/) [JavaScript](http://vanilla-js.com/).
+HiAPL aims to solve that problem by creating a single language that can be used for all purposes.
+Client side web, server side, and native applications.
 This is accomplished through a concept called "using JavaScript libraries".
 This concept is discuss more [here](https://www.npmjs.com/).

 ## You keep saying "HTML".
 Don't you mean XML?